How-to: Transfer Money Internationally From Malaysia

 In the past, international money transfers from Malaysia meant sending the money through tedious process of bank-to-bank transfer, money order or cashier’s cheque.
 And it was often limited to selected cities.
 Now, with the emergence of various non-bank institutions providing overseas remittances services, it has become simpler, quicker and more secure.

 You may find the need to transfer money abroad on a one-time basis or periodically.
 Whatever your needs may be, there are various ways available to transfer money with low fee, especially if you have not done so previously.

-You can now remit money to almost anywhere worldwide via various remittances providers in Malaysia such as MoneyGram, Western Union, PayPal or through bank’s Telegraphic Transfer or Bitcoins.
+You can now remit money to almost anywhere worldwide via various remittances providers in Malaysia such as MoneyGram, Western Union, PayPal or through bank’s Telegraphic Transfer.
 Today, you can easily send cash, bank-in into their personal account or even remit to their mobile phones.

-MoneyGram probably provides one of the fastest international money transfer – with remittances sent worldwide in just 10 minutes for one of the lowest fees.
-In case of any hiccups, the maximum transfer time is up to 3 business days.
+MoneyGram probably provides one of the fastest international money transfer service in the world – with remittances completed in just 10 minutes.
+In case of any hiccups, the maximum transfer time is up to three business days.

-This remittance providers covers approximately 350,000 agent locations in 200 countries.
+This remittance provider covers approximately 350,000 agent locations in 200 countries.
 The process of remittances is further simplified with the fact that both the receiver and sender need not necessarily hold a bank account.
-You can transfer up to US$10,000 (RM40,149) via MoneyGram, at any one time.
+You can transfer up to US$10,000 (RM41,685) via MoneyGram, at any one time.

-Sending money via MoneyGram comprises these 5 simple steps:
+Sending money via MoneyGram comprises these five simple steps:

 |Step 1||Check the estimation of cost for the transfer

 |Step 2||Go to a MoneyGram agent.
 You can find one by using